qianyisun/CaseStudy_1/README.md

     10. 10-Get-County-Level-Averages.ipynb

         Description: This notebook finds the number of CC, number of patients and number of SNFs on a county level using datasets cleaned and prepared in notebooks 1-9.

     11. 11-Application.R

-        Description: Yilin
+        Description: This file generates the shiny app.
+The ui part is the layout of dashboard and server part helps to update map, generate graphs and do calculation.

 Note: To run the shiny app, you may need to download several packages that you might not have.
 To avoid the setup process for the shiny app, please visit https://team2.shinyapps.io/CaseStudy_1/.
 This will allow you to use the application on a web server.